 The MSc CDA program is also available as a part-time option for professionals looking to enhance their current career or move into a different one.

-The MSc CDA follows the general admission requirements and procedures of the Faculty of Graduate Studies and Research, as outlined in the 2015-2015 Graduate (PDF).
+The MSc CDA follows the general admission requirements and procedures of the Faculty of Graduate Studies and Research, as outlined in the 2016-17 Graduate Calendar [PDF].

 In addition, applicants must meet or provide evidence for the following criteria: